Functions Development Guidelines

 -

-A sample function will be automatically added to get you started.
-You can update the code to include some simple logging to see how it works.
+As you can see in the editor, a sample Function is automatically added to the Function's toolbox to help you get started.
+You can replace the code to include some simple logging and see how it works.

 export default (request) => {